HUMSI — Human Security Initiative

 Mar 18, 2026Adelanto, CA

 The Adelanto ICE Processing Center in California's Mojave Desert has faced documented concerns about detention conditions and practices.
-An investigation in February 2026 revealed detainees experiencing inadequate medical care, insufficient food and water, and prolonged detention through handwritten letters and interviews, with some held for nearly three years despite having permanent residency status or no criminal convictions.
-In March 2026, approximately 300 activists from Greater Los Angeles protested at the facility, which held an estimated 2,000 people in custody at that time.
+An investigation revealed detainees experiencing inadequate medical care, insufficient food and water, mold, staph infections, and prolonged detention, with some held for nearly three years despite having permanent residency status or no criminal convictions.
+Immigrant rights groups have filed a lawsuit against ICE and the Department of Homeland Security seeking to end conditions described as unsanitary, with more than a dozen detainees hospitalized and two local fathers dying following detention at the facility.

 Man arrested without warrant despite asylum case and work permit, Ohio organizations sue ICE